cheery/pygame_tutorial/README.md

         animation_frame(screen)
         pygame.display.flip()

-Those columns might like some more colors, but I leave that as an exercise to a reader as it's irrelevant for the rest of the tutorial and should not cause any difficulties.
-We will proceed to graphics.
-Before that there's a thing you might want to know.
+This is about the way how pygame works.
+If you'd like some more colors or anything else, do it yourself.
+Anything such is irrelevant for the rest of the tutorial though.

 ##Avoid Work
 You could take a break now, sit and think about what you've read this far.
 Perhaps play with the code I introduced.
 After a successful break get back and keep reading.